-New students: Please arrive 10 minutes prior to your first class to fill out our intake form, and so your teacher can get to know you.
+New students: Please arrive 10 minutes prior to your first class to fill out our intake form, and so your teacher can say hello.

-Remove your shoes upon entering, and minimize the amount of "stuff" you bring into the room.
+Remove your shoes before entering, and minimize the amount of "stuff" you bring into our small space.
 Coats can be hung in the hall.

 Update your teacher if you have an injury, become pregnant, are menstruating or if you have any concerns regarding your abilities in the class.

-Do not eat a large meal within 2 hours before practice.
+Do not eat a large meal within 2 hours before the practice.